Skip to content

 Global Message Handler

-Define a translator when creating the valchecker instance:
+Define a message resolver when creating the valchecker instance:

 ts